exportAnything/ComfyUI-LTX-Director-Motion-Brush/brief_overview_for_testers_v2.md

+It's 4am when i made this so there are probably tons of typos and it looks sloppy, sorry

 1. You can now add videos to the "Main" track.
 Videos can be extended, trimmed, split, and they work with all of the other segments (You can do a quick test of this by uploading a video, and adding a text segment after it to control what happens next)
 <img width="1012" height="752" alt="image" src="https://github.com/user-attachments/assets/3894687e-9e3a-45ad-9041-6ef3c6dddd41" />